rscherrer/brachypode-nb/README.md

 ## Permissions

-Copyright (c) 2025 Raphaël Scherrer (open source license will be added upon publication).
+Copyright (c) 2024-2026 Raphaël Scherrer.

+This code is licensed under the MIT license.
+See [license file](../LICENSE.txt) for details.
 This code comes with no guarantee whatsoever.